Ramón Vargas Colman

 Ramon Vargas Colman (3 March 1925 – 14 July 1983) was a Paraguayan composer and musician.

 Youth

 Colman was born in the village of Tebicuarymí, a town close to Caballero, Paraguarí Department, Paraguay.
 At the time of his birth, Tebicuarymí belonged to the Guairá Department.
 His father died when he was very young and since then he had to perform various activities to make sustainable life for his family, whose head was his mother.
-He died in Asuncion, capital of Paraguay on 14 July 1983.
+He died in Asunción on 14 July 1983.

 His musical style marched toward folk music popular in his country, from young and famous duos of the era, such as: Melgar-Chase and the Brothers Caceres.
 He served as a model to affirm their desire to become singers and songwriters.

 In 1952, he formed a duo that lead to success and significance that their teachers knew, the duo Vargas-Saldivar, composed by him and also interpreter and composer Andrés Cuenca Saldivar.